-Whitney started “racing” in elementary school when placing in local 1-mile fun runs felt like a big deal, and has been hooked ever since.
-Whitney ran cross country for Lenoir-Rhyne University before it was Lenoir-Rhyne University (and before it had a track team), making the All-NCAA Division II Southeast Region and ESPN The Magazine Academic All-America teams her senior year.
-She took some time off from competitive racing while completing her PhD in Genetics at UNC-Chapel Hill and didn’t return to focused training until her postdoctoral studies when, on a train home from a workout on the Stanford track, she discovered that the person she had been doing intervals with was also her neighbor.
-That neighbor would go on to introduce Whitney to marathoning, club running, and her husband.
-Whitney is currently starting up a neuroscience lab at NIH and working toward improving her times in the 5K to the marathon.
+Whitney started racing in elementary school, when placing in local 1-mile fun runs felt like a big deal, and has been hooked ever since.
+Whitney ran cross country for Lenoir-Rhyne University, making the All-NCAA Division II Southeast Region and ESPN The Magazine Academic All-America teams her senior year.
+She took time off from competitive running while completing her Ph.D. in Genetics at UNC-Chapel Hill.

 Personal Bests: